cfiltnlp/challengeCognateFF/README.md

 }
 ```

-Please use the following citation while citing the LREC 2020 work:
+Please use the following citation while citing the COLING 2020 work:

 ```latex
 @inproceedings{kanojia-etal-2020-harnessing,